redpesk-common/afb-perm-check-ex/EXAMPLE.md

 The command `afb-binder` is the redpesk binder, it is provided by [redpesk SDK]( https://docs.redpesk.bzh/docs/en/master/getting_started/host-configuration/docs/0-build-microservice-overview.html).

-The service that checks permissions is here run in a separate instance, showing that the management of permissions can be on an instance different of the client instance.
+The service that checks permissions is here ran in a separate instance, showing that the management of permissions can be on an instance different than the client instance.

 The permission checker runs as a binder extension.
 It must be compiled from the present project.
 It is loaded in the binder using the option `--extension`.

 By default, it provides the API *perm* with the single verb *check*.
-That API is exported in RPC on TCP port 4444 using the option '--rpc-server'.
+That API is exported in RPC on TCP port 4444 using the option `--rpc-server`.

 ```
-afb-binder -p 3333 --extension libafb-perm-check-ext.so --rpc-server tcp:*:4444/perm
+afb-binder -p 3333 --extension libafb-perm-check-ext.so --rpc-server 'tcp:*:4444/perm'
 ```

 ### Start zephyr